-All other borrowing cost is recognised in profit or loss in the period in which they are incurred.
+Borrowing costs are recognised in profit or loss in the period in which they are incurred.

-4.12 Income taxes
+4.13 Income taxes

 Income taxes include all domestic taxes on taxable profit.
 Income taxes also include other taxes, such as real property gains taxes payable on disposal of properties.